 Zdeno Chara might be the best defenseman in the League and was the focal point of a scheme that held the Penguins to two goals in the conference final.
 His work against Malkin was brilliant.

-Chara's normal partner, Dennis Seidenberg, is among the most underrated defensive defensemen in the game.
+Chara's regular partner, Dennis Seidenberg, is among the most underrated defensive defensemen in the game.
 Andrew Ference returned from injury for the conference final, which was important for the Bruins because it evened the pairs again and allowed coach Claude Julien to match his second pairing against the Crosby line.

-As good as Boston's defenders are defensively, they do contribute on offense.
+As good as Boston's defenders are defensively, they also contribute on offense.
 Boston has 15 goals from its defenders, including McQuaid's game-winner in Game 4 against Pittsburgh.
 Every defenseman who has dressed has at least one point.

 This postseason could be remembered for Corey Crawford's breakout.
 Crawford has been solid, and sometimes spectacular, for the Blackhawks.
-They don't ask him to win too many games, but he hasn't been losing them either.
-He's also beaten Detroit's Jimmy Howard, who was playing at an elite level, and L.A.'s Jonathan Quick, who might be the best goalie in the world.
+They don't ask him to win too many games, but he hasn't been losing them, either.
+He's also beaten Jimmy Howard, who was playing at an elite level, and Jonathan Quick, who might be the best goalie in the world.
 It is pretty tough to argue with that.